 - Lack of a stable community (unless you travel with others).

-- Some children may have a difficult time with the uncertainty of where they will be next.
+- Some children may have difficulty with change and the uncertainty of a new place and environment.

 - Potentially small space to live in.